 Diet and Nutrition

-A dietician will advise patient before they are discharged on how to maintain a healthy balanced diet which consists of a variety of foods as well as on the safe food handling.
+A healthy and balanced diet is an essential part of a patient’s recovery after liver transplantation.
+A patient needs the necessary nutrients to help with wound healing, to fight and prevent infection.
+A dietician will advise the patient before they are discharged on how to maintain a healthy and balanced diet which consists of a variety of foods.

 - Wash hands before and after handling food